GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 Starting with `LoadBalancer` may seem odd — after all, the goal is to use Envoy to do load balancing, right?
 It's good to walk before running, though, so the first test will be to talk to the Flask app *without* Envoy, and for that, the port needs to be open to the outside world.

-To build the Docker image and start the `usersvc`, you can run:
+You can use the `up.sh` script to build and push the Docker image, then start the `usersvc`:

     sh up.sh usersvc

-which will build the Docker image, push it so that Google Container Engine can see it, and then launch the new `usersvc` deployment.
 At this point, `kubectl get pods` should show both a `usersvc` pod and a `postgres` pod running:

     NAME                       READY  STATUS   RESTARTS AGE
     postgres-1385931004-p3szz  1/1    Running  0        5m